nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/vglite_examples/tiled_freertos/example_board_readme.md

 Board settings
 ============
+Use the external PMIC 5V power supply.
+Connect JP1 and JP3.

 To use SSD1963 panel:
 Connect SSD1963 panel to J4.
 Make sure to connect JP7 2&3 to use 3.3v FLEXIO interface.